sublee/trueskill/docs/index.rst

    >>> Rating()  # use the default mu and sigma trueskill.Rating(mu=25.000, sigma=8.333)

-If some player's rating is higher :math:`\beta` than another player's, the player may have about a 76% (specifically :math:`\Phi(\frac {1}{\sqrt{2}})`) chance to beat the other player.
+If a player's rating is :math:`\beta` higher than another player's rating, the first player would have a 76% (specifically :math:`\Phi(\frac {1}{\sqrt{2}})`) chance of beating the second player in a match.
 The default value of :math:`\beta` is :math:`\frac{ 25 }{ 6 }`.

-Ratings will approach real skills through few times of the TrueSkill's Bayesian inference algorithm.
-How many matches TrueSkill needs to estimate real skills?
+Ratings gradually converge towards the actual skill level of a player after a certain number of matches, thanks to TrueSkill's Bayesian inference algorithm.
-It depends on the game rule.
-See the below table:
+How many?
+It depends on the game mode.
+See the table below:

 ================  =======
-Rule              Matches
+Game Mode         Matches
 ================  =======
 16P free-for-all  3
 8P free-for-all   3